airbnb/streamalert/docs/source/rule-staging.rst

 Rule Staging
 ============

-Rule staging allows dynamic toggling of rules from a staging to production state, and vice versa.
+Rule Staging allows dynamic toggling of rules from a staging to production state, and vice versa.
 Staged rules will only send alerts for historical retention, and the alerts will not be sent to any user-defined outputs, such as Slack, PagerDuty, etc.

+To ensure that new rules do not flood alerting outputs with a ton of potential false positives, rules can be staged.
+After an initial 'baking' period, where in a noisy rule is tuned to limit the amount of false positives, staged rules can be promoted.

+When Rule Staging is enabled, new rules will, by default, be *staged* upon a deploy of the Rule Processor Lambda function.
+See the `Skip Staging During Deploy`_ section for more information.

 Enabling Rule Staging
 ---------------------